shrine-maiden-heavy-industries/torii-hdl/docs/language/index.md

 ## Value casting

 Like shapes, values may be *cast* from other objects, which are called *value-castable*.
-Casting allows objects that are not provided by Torii, such as integers or enumeration members, to be used in Torii expressions directly.
+Casting to values allows objects that are not provided by Torii, such as integers or enumeration members, to be used in Torii expressions directly.

 <!-- TODO: link to ValueCastable -->